Guillermo-Hidalgo-Gadea/RPi4Toolbox/installation.md

 # Install Ubuntu 20.10 on a SD card

-follow the instructions in this link https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview
+follow this instructions (https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview) to:
 - wirte an Ubuntu Desktop 20.10 image on a 256GB micro sd card with Raspberry Pi Imager
 - Boot your Raspberry Pi4 with Ubuntu Desktop

-# Install python 3 and some extra libraries
+# Install python 3 and some extra libraries (run installation file tbc)

+- update and upgrade your ubuntu installation (make take a few minutes)

 sudo apt update

 sudo apt -y upgrade

+- python should already be installed, but some of the following packages may be missing

-sudo apt install -y python3-pip build-essential libssl-dev libffi-dev python3-dev
+sudo apt install -y python3-pip build-essential libssl-dev libffi-dev python3-setuptools git-core

-check pip and pip3 versions to see if pip points to pip3 pip --version pip3 --version
+- check pip and pip3 versions to see if pip points to pip3, if it does, you can use pip instead of pip3

+pip --version

+pip3 --version

+- install gpiozero and blinkstick libraries

-sudo pip3 gpiozero blinkstick
+sudo pip install gpiozero blinkstick

-# change permisson for sys/class/gpio folder and enclosed files

-# install kivy
+# Install kivy by running the following commands

 sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev

 sudo apt update

-sudo apt install python3-setuptools git-core python3-dev

-python3 -m pip install kivy[base] kivy_examples
+sudo pip install kivy[base] kivy_examples

+sudo apt autoremove

+sudo apt upgrade

+# Change Permissions to access GPIO pins

+Last but not least, to be able to access gpio pins without using sudo you need to change permissions for sys/class/gpio folder and all enclosed files

+# Download repository and start GUI